rlogotxt.jpg (6874 bytes)

 OTHER DEVELOPMENTS REGARDING WALL STREET RAIDER AND SPECULATOR.

-At this point, as I am now 80 years old, I feel I have gone as far as I am going to go with development of the two programs, at Version 9.75 of W$R and 4.11 of Speculator.
-I suppose now I'm one of the older code-writers on the planet.
+At this point, as I am now nearly 82 years old, I have gone as far as I am going to go with development of the two programs, at Version 9.85 of W$R and 4.12 of Speculator.

 To view the new Wall Street Raider channel on YouTube, and a 20-minute video I did about the origins and development of the game, Click here.

 Game over.
-But it has been a good run, and I greatly appreciate all the good and bright people who have supported Wall Street Raider over nearly 40 years of development with their repeated purchases and so many good ideas that I've incorporated into the game.
-I have had a wonderful bunch of customers, scattered throughout over 125 countries in every part of the world and am sincerely grateful to be part of such a friendly and helpful group of people, who were able to overlook my limited programming skills and appreciate the content and depth of the games.
+It has been a good run for me, which has been great fun and an intellectually satisfying challenge.
+I greatly appreciate all the good and bright people who have supported Wall Street Raider over 40 years of development with their repeated purchases and so many good ideas that I've incorporated into the game.
+I've been blessed with a wonderful cohort of customers and colleagues, scattered throughout 124 countries (if Antarctica counts as a country) in every part of the globe and am sincerely grateful to be part of such a friendly and helpful group of people, who were able to look beyond my limited programming skills and appreciate the content and depth of the games.
 I have rarely ever had to deal with a "troublesome customer" in all that time.

-(But be sure to check this page or Reddit for news on when 10.0 will be published, which is when the next chapter in this long saga will begin.
-I "may not" live forever, and in case I don't, I'd surely hate to see W$R die with me, so I'm passing the torch on to younger and more capable hands!)
+(Be sure to check this page or Reddit for news on when 10.0 is published, which is when the next chapter in this long saga will begin, in earnest.
+My plan is to live forever, but just in case I don't, I'd surely hate to see W$R die with me, so I'm passing the torch on to younger and more capable hands!)

 [Home] [Download Shareware] [W$R Product Info] [About Ronin Software]